AnnEsther/AnnEsther/README.md

 # 💫 About Me:
-I'm currently working on building an Audio Engine on XAudio2.
+I'm currently working on building a multit-threaded Audio Engine on XAudio2.
 I am also working for PlayChemy Studios as an game developer intern.<br><br>I'm currently looking to start a full time position as a software engineer.

 ## 🌐 Socials: